 - Think about using a clean, dry pacifier when placing your infant down to sleep, but don’t force the baby to take it.
 (If you are breastfeeding your baby, wait until your child is one month old or is used to breastfeeding before using a pacifier.)

 - Do not let your baby overheat during sleep.
 Dress your baby in light sleep clothing, and keep the room at a temperature that is comfortable for an adult.

 - Avoid products that claim to reduce the risk of SIDS because most have not been tested for effectiveness or safety.

-- Reduce your babies chance of developing flat spots on their head: provide “Tummy Time” when your baby is awake and someone is watching; change the direction that your baby lies in the crib from one week to the next; and avoid too much time in car seats, carriers and bouncers.
+- Reduce your baby’s chance of developing flat spots on its head.
+Provide “Tummy Time” when your baby is awake and someone is watching; change the direction that your baby lies in the crib from one week to the next; and avoid too much time in car seats, carriers and bouncers.